Shaunard Harts

-Shaunard Trudell Harts (born August 4, 1978) is a former American football safety in the National Football League (NFL).
+Shaunard Trudell Harts (born August 4, 1978) is an American former professional football safety in the National Football League (NFL).
 He played for the Kansas City Chiefs from 2001 to 2004.
 Born and raised in Pittsburg, California; Shaunard excelled at basketball and football while attending Pittsburg High School.
-Although he played as a safety at Boise State and in the NFL, Shaunard starred as a running back in high school.
-He was drafted in the 7th round of the 2001 NFL Draft, as was fellow Pittsburg native, Joe Tafoya.
+Although he played as a safety at Boise State and in the NFL, Shaunard starred as a wide receiver in high school.
+He was selected in the seventh round of the 2001 NFL draft, as was fellow Pittsburg native, Joe Tafoya.